Why the “like” button rules my life

 So what do we do?
 Many have considered the possibility of not falling prey to these sites.
 But this is difficult to follow in this world which spins on the axis of social media.
 Kids feel isolated, people feel disconnected from others and often such people are ridiculed by others.
 No solution lies in discarding a particular thing because it has a potential to harm.
 The answer often lies somewhere deeper.

 Is this need for approval only limited to this generation?
-Agreed generations prior to this did not have Facebook but they still faced feelings of rejection, of mistrust and of poor self worth.
+Agreed generations prior to this did not have social media but they still faced feelings of rejection, of mistrust and of poor self worth.
 Why?
 If the cause of all the evil is social media why did the symptoms exist prior to its existence?

 The answer often lies in subtle aspects of our day to day life.
 We were brought up to have a high need for approval.
-Yes there was no social media but the approval seeking always existed.
-Remember as a 3 year old you were made to sing “twinkle twinkle” every time guests would come home or made to dance in front of all the aunties.
+Yes, there was no social media but the approval seeking always existed.
+Remember as a 3 year old you were made to sing a nursery rhyme every time guests would come home or made to dance in front of all the aunties.
 Were we not made to do it for their “likes” though it was manifested differently?
 Did their praise of how well we did, not matter to our parents.
 I remember singing a song in front of my grandmother once.
 She told me to sing the same song at the next family get together.
 I recall her saying “what is the use of knowing such a beautiful song if you don’t show it to others”.
 I wonder how many “likes” I got for that performance!!

 As we grew up our school results, our sports achievements or any other achievement were always for display for the society aunties and uncles.
 The medals and the certificates always adorned the significant part in the drawing room showcase where it would be seen and “liked” by others coming into the house.
-Everyone from the doodhwala to the courier wala knew how well we were doing in our lives.

 And then of course there is the whole looking good thing.
 Being forced to dress up in a way which is “liked” by others.
 I remember the first time I draped a saree my grandmother took me kicking and screaming to meet all her friends.
 “See how many people said you look pretty?”
 Could you not see that yourself?
 For that I got the eternal “you look beautiful to me in you night clothes, you are my baby” lecture.
 Silly me did not realize that it was more important to get “liked” by others than by my grandmother who actually loved me.